MidPoint Authorization Configuration

 Self-Service Password Change

-The simples way how to allow change of user’s own password is by using a simple authorization:
+The simplest way how to allow change of user’s own password is by using a simple authorization:

 <authorization> <action>http://midpoint.evolveum.com/xml/ns/public/security/authorization-model-3#modify</action> <object> <special>self</special> </object> <item>credentials/password</item> </authorization>